Blokje5/blokje5.dev/content/posts/validating-terraform-plans.md

 ## Using the Open Policy Agent to validate Terraform plans

 Before Terraform deploys a set of resources it creates a plan of all the changes it will apply.
 With OPA, we can validate these plans to ensure they comply with our regulations and standards.

-For example, lets say we have several teams working with Terraform to deploy AWS resources.
+Now lets work on a real world situation.
+Lets say we have several teams working with Terraform to deploy AWS resources.
 We want to ensure teams apply [AWS Tagging best practices](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/), as it allows us to easily search for resources and setup budget reports per team.

 Terraform generates a terraform specific execution plan.
 However, OPA only understands JSON input.
 Luckily, Terraform 0.12 came with the ability to output plans in json (For Terraform pre 0.12, you can use [tfjson](https://github.com/palantir/tfjson)):